This post may contain affiliate links. Please see our privacy policy for details.

 • Add shrimp.
 Select manual setting; adjust pressure to high, and set time for 1 minute.
 When finished cooking, quick-release pressure according to manufacturer’s directions.

-• Melt butter in a small skillet over medium low heat.
+• Melt butter in a small saucepan over medium low heat.
 Stir in garlic and remaining 1 teaspoon Old Bay seasoning until fragrant, about 1-2 minutes.

 • Serve shrimp mixture immediately, drizzled with butter mixture, garnished with parsley and lemon, if desired.